You know the old saying — “Everything worth having is worth working for”?

 Pro: Focusing on one plan gets us where we want to go faster

-As mentioned, following one step-by-step blogging framework enables us to get where we want to go WAY faster than trying to shuffle through all the information out there and trying to figure out a strategy on our own.
+As mentioned, following one step-by-step framework enables us to get where we want to go WAY faster than trying to shuffle through all the information out there and trying to figure out a strategy on our own.
 Because we have a step-by-step plan to follow, there’s no guesswork: we know what to do, how to do it, and when to do it in order to find success.

 Con: We might not feel like we’re making progress when we’re starting out

-I’ll be honest with you: doing the work to lay a solid foundation for your blog doesn’t offer the same kind of instant gratification that randomly following and implementing trends does.
+I’ll be honest with you: doing the work to lay a solid foundation for your online business doesn’t offer the same kind of instant gratification that randomly following and implementing trends does.
 And because the beginning stages of following a framework are all about setting ourselves up for success — not getting results — it can be easy to feel like we’re not getting anywhere.

 But here’s the thing — even though laying the foundation for success might not exactly be “fun”, it’s totally necessary if we want big results.
 The foundational aspect is something that’s missing from the Frankenstein Approach — and that’s the reason why it so rarely works.